Optimized Custom Dataset for Efficient Detection of Underwater Trash: Dataset

 \subsection{\textbf{Data Preparation}}

-In order to address the limitations of existing datasets and develop a more robust model, a comparison of several publicly available datasets, including JAMSTEC, J-ED, TrashCAN 1.0, and Trash-ICRA19, was conducted \cite{https://doi.org/10.48550/arxiv.2105.06808}.
-This analysis highlighted the domain-specific nature of these datasets and the lack of widely accepted benchmarks and metrics, leading to reduced model robustness.
-To address these limitations, we created a custom dataset of three classes: Trash, Rover, and Bio.

-To create this dataset, we collected inputs from various open-source datasets and videos with varying ocean environments from different countries.
+The first step to create this dataset is to collect inputs from various open-source datasets and videos with varying ocean environments from different countries.
 We manually annotated the marine debris in frames of images, focusing on selecting images with difficult object detection conditions such as occlusion, noise, and illumination.
 The annotations were done using a free annotation tool \cite{7139973}, resulting in 9,625 images in the dataset.
+A few of the sample images from our dataset are shown in Fig.~\ref{fig:sample_images}.
+It can be seen that the diversity of objects and the environments that were considered in this paper.

 A Deep learning analysis was also performed on the pre-existing datasets, which can be viewed on our paper's source repository.
 While the models performed well on training, they failed to accurately detect classes when tested on unseen data from a slightly varying environment.
 Our dataset comprises of bounding box labels and image annotations and is available in more than ten different formats, making it readily importable for use with different algorithms.
-The dataset was prepared using the subsequent steps. \begin{enumerate}
+The dataset was prepared using the following steps. \begin{enumerate}

 \item \textbf{Data collection}: The input images were selectively picked manually, comprising of varying environments across different regions of the world.

 \item \textbf{Annotation}: The unlabelled raw images were annotated and the annotations of labelled images were merged and renamed into three final categories, Trash, Rov and Bio which stands for underwater debris, rover (autonomous vehicle) and biological marine life respectively.